• LinkedIn

 We’re All Responsible for Health and Safety

 The Workers Compensation Act – Part 2, Division 4 outlines the responsibilities of employers, workers, supervisors and others on the job site.
 As an employer or supervisor, it is your responsibility to ensure the health and safety of your employees and those around them in the workplace.
-Learn more about important information for crane-related employers.

 Supervisor’s responsibilities